atreib/go-grpc-example/server-streaming/README.md

 # Request-response pattern

 This project uses the schema defined in the root (`/proto` and `/pb`) and is based in the same `go.mod` file (also in the root directory).
-Either way, this project implements a server using gRPC and Golang, with the classic client-server (request-response) pattern.
+Either way, this project implements a server using gRPC and Golang, with the Server Streaming pattern.

 # Directories